algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xa2
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- A divided by B (truncated division), where A and B are byte-arrays interpreted as big-endian unsigned integers.
+- A divided by B (truncated division).
+A and B are interpreted as big-endian unsigned integers.
 Fail if B is zero.
 - **Cost**: 20
 - Availability: v4